exense/exense-visualization/README.md

 ### Transform

 The transform tab is composed of 3 sections : the Pre-processing , Post-processing and Axes processing function definition.
+Transformations occur when a service response is received.
+The transformation is applied in order to structure the data into an X-Y-Z object array format.
+X and Y represent the coordinates of the datapoint while Z represents the series (more specifically, its name).
+It is the user's responsability to parse the service response correctly and turn it into this array by providing a proper javascript function.

 #### Pre-processing